MadisonJMyers/NER_keras_tensorflow/README.md

 ## Background

-Recreating a NER model in keras, inspired by the architecture of Guillaume Genthial's NER model in (tensorflow) [https://github.com/guillaumegenthial/sequence_tagging/].
+Recreating a NER model in keras, inspired by the architecture of Guillaume Genthial's NER model in [tensorflow](https://github.com/guillaumegenthial/sequence_tagging/).

 ## Data